About this medicine

-It may take at least 3 months of daily use of this medicine before you notice an improvement in you hair loss.
+It may take at least 3 months of daily use of this medicine before you notice an improvement in your hair loss.
 You must continue to take this medicine to maintain the results.
 If you stop taking this medicine, the effect will be reversed within 12 months.

 Like all prescription products, finasteride may cause side effects.
 Contact your doctor or a health care professional immediately if you experience any of the following:

 - Signs of serious allergic reactions like skin rash, itching, swelling of the face, lips, or tongue, extreme dizziness, difficulty breathing

-- Changes in breast like lumps, pain or fluids leaking from the nipple
+- Swelling or tenderness in the breasts or pain or fluids leaking from the nipple

 - Pain in the testicles

 - Inability to urinate

 Contact your doctor if you have additional questions about side effects.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

 Do not donate blood while you are taking this medicine.
-This will prevent giving this medicine to a pregnant female through a blood transfusion.
 Ask your doctor or health care professional when it is safe to donate blood after you stop taking this medicine.